autumoswitzerland/autumo-beetroot/autumo-beetroot/README.md

 3. **beetroot.war**: Tomcat version.
 4. **beetroot-jetty.war**: Jetty version.

-Distributions will be available later at [products.autumo.ch](https://products.autumo.ch) - they can be generated with the make shell-script `make.sh` too.
+Distributions are available here: [Releases](https://github.com/autumoswitzerland/autumo/releases) - they can be generated with the make shell-script `make.sh` too.

 <p align="right">(<a href="#top">back to top</a>)</p>